NSpaceMan5/math-render-pipeline/README.md

 ## CI

-GitHub Actions runs two jobs on every push and PR.
+GitHub Actions runs three jobs on every push and PR.
 Runs are cancelled on push to the same ref to avoid stacking.

 **test**